lf-edge/eve/docs/CONFIG.md

 becomes the highest priority, but the device tests that it works before using it (and falls back to a lower-priority working config.)

-More specifics in how this is handled are in [DEVICE-CONNECTIVITY](DEVICE-CONNECTIVITY.md).
+More specifics in how this is handled, including load spreading and failover with multiple uplink ports, are in [DEVICE-CONNECTIVITY](DEVICE-CONNECTIVITY.md).

-The above build/USB file can specify multiple management interfaces, as well as non-mananagement interface, and can specify static IP and DNS configuration (for environments where DHCP is not used), plus WiFi and cellular modem specifics.
+The above build/USB file can specify multiple management interfaces, as well as non-management interface, and can specify static IP and DNS configuration (for environments where DHCP is not used), plus WiFi and cellular modem specifics.
 In addition it can specify proxies using several different mechanism.

 ### Example DevicePortConfig